 A broken bone in a child or adolescent should be treated more carefully than in an adult because of the risk of growth plate injury.
 A growth plate, also called an epiphyseal plate, is a section of cartilage located at the ends of the long bones of children and teenagers.
 It is here that new bone develops to add length as the child grows.
 Once a person has physically matured, usually in adolescence, these plates permanently close to form solid bone.

-Because of the risk of growth plate injury, fractures in children should be more thoroughly examined than those in adults.
 Although the fractured bone will be clearly visible on an X-ray, growth plate damage can be harder to detect because the plate is not solid bone and so appears as space.
 Advanced imagery such as an MRI is usually required to fully assess the damage, and this is often recommended for children and teenagers break their arm or leg get a CT exam.
 If a growth plate injury is discovered, an MRI may also be useful to determine precisely where the plate has begun to close prematurely.

 Fractures involving growth plate injuries usually require a doctor to set the bone.
 Most children respond well to these procedures.
 In a small percentage of patients, the bone or a portion of the bone will stop growing.
 This is called "partial growth arrest" or "physeal bar."